Do Casual Browser Games Actually Train Your Brain? What the Science Says

 2. Executive function and working memory

-Memory Match is the obvious candidate here, but 2048 is actually a better workout.
+Memory Match is the obvious candidate here, and Number Memory pushes you even harder.
 Memory Match tests whether you can remember the position of cards you have already seen.
-2048 asks you to hold an entire future board state in your head ("if I slide right, this 128 will merge with this 128, then the random new spawn will probably appear in this cell…") while simultaneously evaluating two or three alternatives.
-That is classical working-memory load, and it is trainable.
+A merge puzzle like the classic 2048 asks you to hold an entire future board state in your head ("if I slide right, this 128 will merge with this 128, then the random new spawn will probably appear in this cellโฆ") while simultaneously evaluating two or three alternatives.
+That is classical working-memory load, and much of the cognitive-training research suggests this kind of practice may produce small improvements in working-memory span on the trained task, though robust transfer to other tasks is debated.

 3. Reaction time and motor control

-The obvious candidates are arcade games — Snake, Flappy Bird, Outrun Racer.
+The obvious candidates are fast arcade games.
+On PlayZone, try Reaction Test, Lane Dodge, or Bubble Pop.
 Reaction time in these games is measured in milliseconds, and your eye-hand-brain loop has to close very fast.
-The good news is that reaction time is one of the most plastic cognitive skills: it improves quickly with practice and, in older adults, it decays more slowly with play.
+Reaction time is also one of the more plastic cognitive skills: it tends to improve quickly with practice and, in older adults, may decay more slowly with regular play.

-There is a caveat.
+There is a caveat that applies to almost every cognitive-training result.
 The improvement is highly specific.
-A player who gets excellent at Flappy Bird does not automatically have faster reactions in traffic or sports.
+A player who gets excellent at one fast reflex game does not automatically have faster reactions in traffic or sports.
 The brain learns the exact stimulus-response pairing it was trained on.
-To get transfer, play a variety of reflex games rather than the same one for hours.
+To get any transfer at all, play a variety of reflex games rather than the same one for hours.
+Even then, the transfer is partial.

 4. Mood regulation and stress relief